hoangleanhtu/configurable-loadbalancer/README.md

 *Scenario*: You develop microservices and deploy all services to remote Kubernetes, and you want to run and debug one service locally, the remaining services in cloud.

 It's also run `kubectl port-forward` to forward port from remote Kubernetes.

-Include library in your Spring Boot project:
+Including library in your Spring Boot project:
 ```
     <dependency>
       <groupId>bkit.solutions</groupId>